Visitors at Butchart Gardens, Victoria BC

 How to Get to The Butchart Gardens from Vancouver

-There are a few different ways to get to Butchart Gardens from Vancouver, outlined more in-depth in our Vancouver to Victoria day trip article.
+There are several ways to visit from Vancouver, which are more thoroughly in our Vancouver to Victoria day trip article.
+The two most popular can be found below:

-Vancouver to Victoria All Inclusive Ferry
+Vancouver to Victoria Seaplane

-The flight takes about 45 minutes by float plane from downtown Vancouver , and when you arrive in Victoria, you can continue on to The Butchart Gardens via taxi or bus.
+The flight takes about 45 minutes by float plane from downtown Vancouver, and when you arrive in Victoria, you can continue on to The Butchart Gardens via taxi or bus.

 This is only recommended if you’re looking for a bucket list scenic flight across the Salish Sea.